tallesl/net-L/README.md

 ## Cleaning old log files

-You can set the library to clean itself if you want.
+You can set the library to clean itself if you want (checks every 8 hours for files older than 10 days and then deletes it).

 ```cs
 Log.CleanItself = true;